Probate Forms (NJ)

 In New Jersey, the local Surrogate's Court handles estate matters.
 You can use this Surrogate's Court listing to find the appropriate court, or if you are using EstateExec and you enter the decedent's county of legal residence on the Decedent tab, you will see a direct link to the appropriate New Jersey Surrogates' Court here.

-- Sample Probate Application - Start the probate process when there is a will
+1. Sample Administration Application - Start the probate process when there is no will

-- Sample Probate Application - Start the probate process when there is no will
+2. Sample Probate Application - Start the probate process when there is a will

 Morris and Monmouth County also allow you to apply for probate online.